williamouyang/okta.github.io/_source/docs/api/resources/users.md

 <span class="api-uri-template api-uri-post"><span class="api-label">POST</span> /users/*:id*</span>

-Update a user's profile and/or credentials.
-Use this method for a partial update.
+Update a user's profile and/or credentials with partial update semantics.

-> Only the profile attributes to change must be specified when updating a user's profile with this method.
-Any attribute not specified is unchanged.
-Use this method for partial updates.
+> Only the profile properties specified in the request will be modified when using the `POST` method.
+Any attribute not specified in the request will not be modified or deleted. **Use `POST` method for partial updates.**

 ##### Request Parameters
 {:.api .api-request .api-request-params}